Get the Facts: Zantac Lawsuits and Settlement Updates

 What is Zantac?

-Ranitidine hydrochloride, better known under the commercial name Zantac, is an antacid medication available as both an over the counter drug and by prescription from a physician.
-Millions of people use the drug to treat acid reflux, heartburn, Barrett’s esophagus, gastric and duodenal ulcers, gastroesophageal reflux disease (or GERD), and other gastrointestinal issues.
-Some consumers may also use it to help with their allergies.
+Zantac was a popular antacid drug since the 1980’s.
+Ranitidine hydrochloride, better known under the commercial name Zantac, was an antacid medication available as an over-the-counter drug and by prescription from a physician.
+Millions of people used the drug to treat acid reflux, heartburn, Barrett’s esophagus, gastric and duodenal ulcers, gastroesophageal reflux disease (or GERD), and other gastrointestinal issues.

 Although the drug is best known as Zantac, several variations and generic versions have been on the market.
-All of the following products contain the active ingredient ranitidine:
+All of the following products contained the active ingredient ranitidine:

 - Acid Control (ranitidine)